Beesham/NoWires/README.md

 ####Getting started

 > First you must install octoprint on your pi and connect it to your printer.
-Thank fully there is A rassbery pi image you can download https://github.com/fcoury/octopi
+Thankfully there is A rassbery pi image you can download at https://github.com/fcoury/octopi

 > Once you have setup octoprint,You must go to settings>api and check mark allow cors and generate an api key .Keep the api key in a safe place it will be needed later